statphysandml/MCMCSimulationLib/commands.md

     - simulation_parameters.write_to_file(), execution_parameters.write_to_file() (#3 Loading and Saving example for simple simulation)
     - SimulationParameters::perpare_simulation_from_file (allows for an easy simulation with different running parameters, more naturally) (#4 Full simulation, used by Ising Model example) - Useful for running simulation at a different time, can also be used to run simulation with different running parameters at different times..as long as the number of samples doesn't change...
     - ### Loading ###
-    - mcmc::SimulationParamaters::generate_simulation() with path_parameters allows for rerunning the same simulation with different parameters (note that the rel_data_path needs to be set) (#2 More generic simulation from file)
+    - mcmc::SimulationParamaters::generate_simulation() with path_parameters allows for rerunning the same simulation with different parameters (note that the rel_data_dir needs to be set) (#2 More generic simulation from file)
     - mcmc::SimulationParameters::generate_simulation_from_file() solely based on parameters (3# Loading and Saving example for simple simulation, #4 Full simulation, used by Ising Model example)

 - Command line interface